docbrown1955/marty-public/marty/README.md

 all possible diagrams, applying the Wick theorem on every possible set of interactions.
 It is also a well optimized algorithm to avoid any unnecessary computation but may be interesting to look at.
-- amplitude.h contains the mty::AmplitudeCalculator class that is the main simplification unit for *MARTY*.
-In particular, all the simplification procedures (Dirac algebra, group algebra, momentum integral reductions, Dirac equation, ...) are called from mty::AmplitudeCalculator::simplify().
+- amplitude.h contains the mty::Amplitude class that is the container for *MARTY* amplitudes.
+- feynmanDiagram.h contains the mty::FeynmanDiagram class that is the container for *MARTY* Feynman diagrams, i.e. bits of amplitudes.
 - diracology.h contains the Dirac space and all its content.
 Gamma matrices, trace identities, are contained in this file.